nodejs/node/doc/guides/investigating_native_memory_leak.md

 ## valgrind

 [Valgrind](https://valgrind.org/docs/manual/quick-start.html) is a
-tool available on linux distributions which can be used to investigate memory usage including identifying memory leaks (memory which is allocated and not freed) and other memory related problems like double freeing memory.
+tool available on Linux distributions which can be used to investigate memory usage including identifying memory leaks (memory which is allocated and not freed) and other memory related problems like double freeing memory.